Choosing Wisely With the Moral Code of Mouthpieces

 moral code image

-“I want to play higher/lower."
+“I want to play higher."

-“I want to play louder/softer."
+“I want to play louder."

-I use the grand “they" in this scenario, but I think we all can relate in some degree to this situation as we all have at some point searched for the tool that would magically make something work when practice and study seem to have failed us.
-A magic tool will rarely appear for us and work for the rest of our lives.
+I use the grand “they” in this scenario, but I think we all can relate in some degree to this situation as we all have at some point searched for the tool that would magically make something work when practice and study seem to have failed us.

 If not magic, what then should guide your search?
 The moral code of sound.
-The moral code of sound suggests that good moral conduct is guided by good sound.
+The moral code of sound suggests that good mouthpiece moral conduct is guided by good sound.
 As beginners, our task was to learn how to make a sound.
 Once we were able to do that consistently, we began to learn how to make a great sound.
-In
+In order to create great sound, we have a great sound concept.
+This sound concept that we latch onto gets so engrained in us it becomes our musical heart and soul.
+Your sound will tell you immediately if your equipment is not the right fit, if something is healthy for you or unhealthy.

 Whether you are looking for a specific tool (like a lead trumpet mouthpiece) or for an improved all- purpose mouthpiece, always begin your search with the question “What is the best sound I have ever heard – the one I want to sound like all the time?"
 With each of the following steps, be aware of whether your desired sound production is happening naturally or through manipulation.